skt-t1-byungi/use-waiter/README.md

 Add a promise to monitor.
 Returns the promise received.

 ### waiter.isWaiting(name)
-Returns whether the order is in progress.
+Returns whether the task is in progress.

 ```js
 waiter.isWaiting('ASYNC_TASK') // => false